verana-labs/verifiable-trust-vpr-spec/spec.md

 ##### [MOD-CS-QRY-1-3] List Credential Schemas execution

 return a list of found entry, or an empty list if nothing found.
-Results MUST be ordered by `modified` ASC.
+Results MUST be ordered by `modified` DESC.

 #### [MOD-CS-QRY-2] Get Credential Schema